RaviTambade/TFLdotNET/notes/aspnet/filters.md

+# ASP.NET Filters

-# *The Security Gate, the Inspection Room, and the Quality Checker of MVC Palace*
+*The Security Gate, the Inspection Room, and the Quality Checker of MVC Palace*

 > *"Imagine your MVC application is a high-security palace where each request is a visitor.
 Before the visitor meets the royal family (your controller and actions), they pass through several security checks, room inspections, and final approvals.
 These 'checks' are none other than our heroes — the **Filters**!"*